jacksmith15/elastic-log-cli/README.md

 The following environment variables are used to configure the tool.
 For secure, easy selection of target clusters, a tool like [envchain](https://github.com/sorah/envchain) is recommended.

+Where available, CLI options will override environment variables.

 <!-- generated env. vars. start -->
 ### `ELASTICSEARCH_URL`